Dean's Office

 Stephen Green

-Associate Director of Student Affairs at the SMFA
+Associate Director of Student Life at the SMFA

-Stephen comes to us from the Colorado School of Mines in Golden, Colorado, where he has been an academic advising coordinator.
+Stephen came to Tufts from the Colorado School of Mines in Golden, Colorado, where he was an academic advising coordinator.
 He helped academic departments transition to a new four-year advising model and served on the diversity, inclusion, and access committee of the Civil and Environmental Engineering department.
 His previous roles include serving as the Chicago program coordinator at Lake Forest College; the area coordinator for hill houses and apartments at the Rhode Island School of Design; residence hall coordinator and student activities specialist at Franklin College; and the graduate assistant for student success at Colorado State University Online.
 He has also held numerous teaching instructor positions.

 Outside of work, Stephen spends time tending to his growing collection of houseplants and traveling as much as he can.

-Assistant Director of Student Affairs at the SMFA
+Assistant Director of Student Life at the SMFA

 Maiyah plays a key role in program development and implementation, student organization advising, and operationalizing campus events to support the diverse SMFA student experience.
 She develops strategies and programs to ensure student participation and civic engagement, implements events and activities that promote community building and belonging, and collaborates with campus stakeholders and resources to ensure a positive student service experience.